bergie/create/README.md

 * Adaptable connector for communicating with the back-end system
 * Running workflows (approval, etc.) for content items
 * Browsing and reverting content history
+* Easy rebranding of the interface with some CSS

 ## Future plans